Rocket (weapon)

-In military terminology, a rocket is a self-propelled, generally unguided, weapon-system powered by a rocket engine.
+In military terminology, a rocket is a self-propelled, unguided or guided, weapon-system powered by a rocket engine.
 Though used primarily as medium- and long-range artillery systems, historically rockets have also seen considerable use as air-to-surface weapons, some use as air-to-air weapons, and even (in a few cases) as surface-to-air devices.
 Examples of modern surface-to-surface rocket systems include the Soviet BM-27 Uragan and the American M270 Multiple Launch Rocket System.

 In military parlance, a rocket differs from a missile primarily by lacking an active guidance system; early missiles became known as "guided rockets" or "guided missiles".
 Some rockets were developed as unguided systems and later upgraded to guided versions, like the GMLRS, and these generally retain the term "rocket" instead of becoming "missiles".

 Rockets or missiles that travel underwater, like the VA-111 Shkval, are known as "torpedoes", whatever their propulsion system.

 Early development

-The use of rockets as some form of artillery dates back to medieval China where devices such as fire arrows were used (albeit mostly as a psychological weapon), and gradually spread to Europe and the Middle East.
-Rockets became a significant weapon during the 20th century, when precise manufacturing processes made relatively accurate rockets possible.
+The use of rockets as some form of artillery dates back to medieval China where devices such as fire arrows were used (albeit mostly as a psychological weapon), and gradually spread to the Middle East, Europe and South Asia.
+Rockets became a significant weapon during the 20th century when precise manufacturing processes made relatively accurate rockets possible.

+In the late 18th century, iron-cased rockets were used by Kingdom of Mysore Mysorean rockets and by Marathas during the mid 18th century, and were later modified and used by the British.
+The later models and improvements were known as the Congreve rocket and used in the Napoleonic Wars.